Our Mission is Safety

 Have questions?
 Visit our FAQs or contact NSC.

-According to the American Sleep Foundation, about half of U.S. adult drivers admit to consistently getting behind the wheel while feeling drowsy.
+According to the National Sleep Foundation, about half of U.S. adult drivers admit to consistently getting behind the wheel while feeling drowsy.
 About 20%

 admit to falling asleep behind the wheel at some point in the past year – with